RBEGamer/SmartLightHub/README.md

 Based on the popular Raspberry Pi (B/B+/2) and the Arduino Microcontrollerplattform.

- Please look at the SmartLightHub.pdf for further imformation (functions, schematics, spcifications).
+ Please look at the /Documentation/SmartLightHub.pdf for further imformation (functions, schematics, spcifications).